Consumer Medicine Information

 medicines or other tablets containing calcium

 cholestyramine resin and colestipol hydrochloride medicines to treat high cholesterol (for example Questran Lite, Colestid

 some medicines used during surgery or emergency situations, such as anaesthetics

-medicines that lower your immume system, such as corticosteriods, cyclosporin or medicines used to treat cancer (including
+medicines that lower your immune system, such as corticosteriods, cyclosporin and other medicines used to prevent rejection

 anti-inflammatory medicines (these are used to relieve pain, swelling and other symptoms of inflammation, including arthritis)

 and include nonsteroidal anti-inflammatory agents - NSAIDs (for example Voltaren, Indocid) and COX-2 inhibitors (for example

 Taking a combination of Monoplus and an anti-inflammatory medicine may damage your kidneys.